cloudmesh-community/fa18-523-52/project-report/report.md

 ![Parallel Coordinates of Age and Sex](images/parallelcoordinates.png){#fig:pc}

 KNIME allowed me to create this visualization without the use of any code, as their GUI is simple enough that programming is not always necessary.
-However, I also created this picture through code in Jupyter Notebook.
-The following script shows how I was able to do this.
+However, we also created this picture through code in Jupyter Notebook.
+The following script shows how we was able to do this.

 ```python
 from pandas.plotting import parallel_coordinates